Football NSW: Headquarters

 The headquarters of Football NSW are located at Valentine Sports Park, Glenwood.
 Valentine Sports Park is a multipurpose sporting complex which caters for various groups, as well as individuals.
 The complex consists of twin, triple and quad rooms accommodating up to 180 people, 5 playing fields, lecture rooms, indoor sports hall, 20 metre outdoor pool, sports medicine centre and a dining room open for breakfast, lunch and dinner.
 It also contains the offices of the Football NSW staff.

 Football

 The majority of Football NSW's time goes into the football competitions they oversee and run.
 Football NSW oversees the running of numerous representative youth, Men's & Women's association football leagues and cups, a number of which are non-amateur.
 They also oversee the countless club and amateur competitions run by the affiliated associations around the state.
 For a detailed rundown of the various leagues and systems run in New South Wales see Football (soccer) in New South Wales.

+Football NSW Institute

+The Football NSW Institute (FNSWI) was established in 2013 as the official elite development program for young footballers in New South Wales.
+It unified the Skilleroos, New South Wales Institute of Sport, and Skill Acquisition Programs into a single structure aligned with Football Federation Australia's Integrated Talented Player Pathway.
+Initially catering to both boys and girls, the program shifted its focus exclusively to girls' development from 2016, providing a high-performance environment for players aged U13 to U17.
+The FNSWI aimed to nurture talented footballers by offering top-tier coaching and training consistent with Football Australia policies, with the goal of preparing players for professional careers and national representation.

+Following an extensive Player Development Review during the 2024 season, Football NSW announced the cessation of the FNSWI program at the end of 2024.
+This decision marked a new direction for the organization's approach to youth and senior women's competitions, including the NPL NSW Women's and NSW League One Women's leagues.
+Throughout its operation, the FNSWI played a pivotal role in developing young female footballers and contributing to the growth of women's football in New South Wales.